Join us to celebrate the craft of woodworking

 With Andrew Crawford

-Discover the precision of box lining in this masterclass, exploring layout, marking and fine decorative line work.
+Discover the traditional craft of box lining in this hands-on masterclass, exploring fine decorative line work used to enhance furniture and wooden objects.

 Starts 09.00 - Ends 12.00